dojje/globle/README.md

-*This is [globle](https://github.com/the-abe-train/globle) but you can play it more than once per day* s# Notes about Globle
+*This is [globle](https://globle-game.com/) but you can play it more than once per day.
+The original was made by [the-abe-train](https://github.com/the-abe-train).
+The original globle repository is [here](https://github.com/the-abe-train/globle).*

+# Notes about Globle

 **Version 1.4.0** - [Change log](CHANGELOG.md)